Malika Andrews: Career

 In 2020, she was one of first reporters to enter the ESPN Wide World of Sports Complex for the completion of the 2019–20 NBA season in the Bubble.
 Andrews led the 2020 NBA draft telecast with virtual interviews of the top draftees.

 She was cited for her "garden-party-chic wardrobe" on the court by the New York Post, which noted that her trademark look is "flowing floral feminine frocks."

 In 2021, Andrews was nominated for an Emmy in the Emerging On-Air Talent category.
 Andrews has been recognized by the Society of Professional Journalists, the National Association of Black Journalists and the Columbia Scholastic Press Association for her work as ESPN's only black female NBA reporter.
 She was named one of the Forbes 30 Under 30 in the sports industry for 2021.
 She makes appearances on shows such as SportsCenter, Get Up, NBA Countdown, Around the Horn and The Jump.

 On July 6, 2021, Andrews was announced as ABC's sideline reporter for the NBA Finals coverage, taking over for Rachel Nichols, who was removed after audio was leaked of Nichols disparaging the network's promotion of analyst Maria Taylor as the primary host of the Finals.

+In March 2022, Andrews appeared in the short film entitled Playoffs on NBA Lane, promoting the 2022 NBA playoffs, alongside now-retired sportscaster Marv Albert.

 In May 2022, Andrews won the Sports Emmy for Outstanding Personality/Emerging On-Air Talent.

 On June 23, 2022, Andrews made history by being the first woman to host the NBA Draft.

 Personal life

-Malika confirmed she was living with her boyfriend in New York City during the start of pandemic in 2020.
-She studied questions to ask the NBA Finals winner with her boyfriend prior to the Milwaukee Bucks winning the championship.

-In 2021, Malika moved from New York City to Los Angeles where she hosts NBA Today on ESPN.
+Andrews confirmed she was living with her boyfriend in New York City during the start of the COVID-19 pandemic in 2020.
+In 2021, she moved to Los Angeles where she hosts NBA Today on ESPN.
+Her younger sister is Kendra Andrews who covers the Golden State Warriors for ESPN.

+In October 2023, Andrews filed for a restraining order against Salim Moidin, a 41-year-old man from New Jersey.

+On August 24, 2024, she married longtime boyfriend and ESPN colleague Dave McMenamin in Andrews' hometown of San Francisco.